 - Buttery Dinner Rolls in the Bread Machine

 - 1-1 1/2 cups whole wheat flour

 - 1 1/2 tsp yeast

 - 1 1/2 tsp salt

-- While the yeast is proofing, combine 3 cups bread flour with salt and any other seasonings.
+- While the yeast is proofing, combine flour with salt in a separate bowl.

-- Turn dough out onto a floured surface, and form into ball.
+- Turn dough out onto a floured surface, and form into a ball.

-- Place in a greased bowl, cover with a towel and let rise in a warm area 30 minutes.
-(I let mine rise for about 50 minutes because I forgot about it)
+- Place the dough in a greased bowl, cover with a towel and let rise again in a warm area for 30 minutes (while the Dutch Oven heats)

 - After dough has risen, place into the Dutch oven careful not to deflate dough.
 Sprinkle flour on top.